 University at Albany / SUNY: Albany, NY

-Epistemology, Ethical Theory, History of Ancient Western Philosophy, History of Modern Western Philosophy, Philosophy of Mind, Philosophy of Religion, Philosophy of Science, Twentieth Century Analytic Philosophy
+Epistemology, Ethical Theory, History of Ancient Western Philosophy, History of Modern Western Philosophy, Metaphysics, Philosophy of Language, Philosophy of Logic, Philosophy of Mind, Philosophy of Religion, Philosophy of Science, Twentieth Century Analytic Philosophy